 2. Make sure it’s safe

-Although coming out may feel exhilarating and daring, it can be dangerous.
-So the most important consideration for coming out to anyone is if it is safe.
+Although coming out may feel daring, sometimes it can be dangerous too.
+So the most important consider your safety before coming out to anyone.
 This is especially true in India, where large families, religion, and age old morals are still in place although the legal battle is won.

-First, think about your family.
+First, your family.
 Does your immediate family feel like they are safe people to tell?
 How about your extended family?
-Is there a good risk of you being kicked out, mocked, or hurt?
+Is there a good risk of you being kicked out, shamed, or hurt?
 If the answer to any of these is negative, it might be a good idea to not come out to these people.

-Additionally, think about your career.
-Getting a job in India will likely be harder as an LGBTQ person— especially if you want to be a teacher or hold government office or in defense.
-There are places that can actively discriminate you or even get fired from your current job, or blacklisted so you can’t find more work.
-Consider these factors as you prepare for coming out.
+Think about your career.
+Getting a job in India will likely be harder as an LGBTQ person, especially if you want to be a teacher or hold government office or in defense.
+There are places that can actively discriminate you or even get fired from your job.
+Consider these factors as you prepare for coming out at workplace.

 If a situation doesn’t feel safe to come out in, never do it.
 Your safety should be your number one priority.
 You should also have a support plan in place in case something does go badly, and you need a friend, a place to stay, or even money.